 Day Trips from Mykonos

-These are our favourite places to visit just beyond Mykonos.
+These are our favourite day, and night trips on Mykonos.

 The island is extremely significant not only in Greek history but also its literature and myths.
 This is because the island is said to be the birthplace of Apollo and Artemis, two key Gods in Greek mythology.